-This command lets you write out the results of the reports displayed in the Project Status view for the synthesis tools.
+Writes out the results of reports displayed in the Project Status view after synthesizing a design.

-status_report -name reportName [-parameter reportSectionName] [-csv] [-output_file fileName] [-help]
+status\report -name reportName [-parameter reportSectionName] [-csv] [-output\file fileName] [-msgtype msgStatus] [-status] [-help]

+'''

-status_report -name area_report status_report -name timing_report -csv -output_file reports status_report -name area_report -parameter io_port status_report -name timing_report -help
+status_report -name area_report

+status_report -name timing_report -csv -output_file reports

+status_report -name area_report -parameter io_port

+status_report -name run_status -msgtype warnings

+status_report -name timing_report -help

+'''

-Option Description -name reportName The name of the report type to access. reportName can be any of the following keywords: • area_report • timing_report • opt_report • cp_report • hier_area_report -parameter reportSectionName Specifies the section of the report for the specific values to access.
-For details, see Parameters, on page 81. -CSV Generates the report as a comma separated list. -output_file fileName Specifies the name of the file to write out the report.
-If you do not specify an output file, the report is displayed in the Tcl window. -help Allows you to get help on a parameter list.
+Option Description -name reportName The type of report to access.
+Use any of the following keywords for reportName : • area_report • timing_report • opt_report • cp_report • hier_area_report • run_status -parameter reportSectionName Specifies a specific section of the area, timing, or message reports to access.
+See Parameters, on page 82 for details of the appropriate keywords to use for the section names. -CSV Generates the report as a comma-separated list. -output_file fileName Specifies the name of the file that writes out the report.
+If you do not specify an output file, the report is displayed in the Tcl window. -msgtype msgStatus Generates the number of messages found for the following types of messages: • Errors • Warnings • Notes -status Generates the status for a job.
+The results of the job can be specified with one of the following conditions:CompletedFailed -help Allows you to get help on a parameter list.
 Use -help for a list of parameters.